Noemata/OCVSharpTest/README.md

 #endif
 ```

 Changed to a not so dumb hack in pch.h instead of above, so no need to change anything in OpenCV.
 OpenCVSharp is also a drop in, no changes needed.
+(No longer true, very minor tweaks were needed, just look for MP! in code)

 ```
 #define CV_EXPORTS __declspec(dllexport)